Continued Health Protection

 Why are there passing zones?

 This is a high performance-driving school, not a racing event!
-The passing zones exist so that drivers may execute a pass in a controlled area.
+The passing zones exist so that drivers in our lower run groups Green and Blue may execute a pass in a controlled area.
 We also require a hand point by.
 The lead car so communication is established between the two drivers before execution of pass.

-Note: Our RED RUN GROUP (most advanced) are not held to specific zones and can pass anywhere with a point by.
+*Note: Our ADVANCED YELLOW and RED run groups are not held to specific zones and can pass anywhere with a point by.

 What if it rains?